 What’s included in an estate plan?

 A properly executed estate plan typically includes a Last Will and Testament, Living Will, and Medical and Financial Powers of Attorney.
-Let’s take a look at what each of these things are and the purposes they serve:
+Let’s take a look at what each of these things is and the purposes they serve:

 - Last Will and Testament: Allows a person to determine who will inherit assets and appoint an executor who will make sure wishes are carried out.